circumscriptor/attitude_orbit_simulator/README.md

 # Attitude Orbit Simulator for Passive AOCS

-This project is a high-fidelity C++ simulator designed to predict the attitude dynamics of a spacecraft using a passive Attitude and Orbit Control System (AOCS).
+This project is a simulator designed to predict the attitude dynamics of a spacecraft using a passive Attitude and Orbit Control System (AOCS).
 It models the interaction between a permanent magnet, hysteresis damping rods, and the Earth's geomagnetic field to simulate the detumble and final stabilization of a satellite in Low Earth Orbit (LEO).

 ## Core Physics Models